Whey Protein Concentrate vs. Isolate: By a Nutritionist

 Check out our grass-fed whey isolate protein powder sourced from New Zealand.

-Which One Has More Calories?
+Which One Is Higher In Calories?

 As you can see, the caloric difference is negligible, so calories probably wouldn't be a huge factor in determining which one you should buy, as long as you get enough whey protein per day